 The study on immigrants, identity and drinking examined only young people because they have a very different experience in coming to the U.S. compared to older immigrants.
 Young Hispanic immigrants feel more pressure to acculturate in the U.S. than their older counterparts.
 They go to school, participate in extracurricular activities and make friends with greater diversity.
 Older immigrants may be more isolated and feel less pressure to fit in, especially if they are not working.
 They spend more time in the home with their families and close friends than do young immigrants.
 The bicultural stress that teenage immigrants experience is typically much more intense than anything adults feel.

 The data regarding young Hispanic alcoholism rates is informative and helpful.
 While more research will better outline just how bicultural stress impacts young people, the message about identity and drinking is clear.
 Young immigrants are particularly vulnerable to making bad choices, and this means that they need better interventions.

 The researchers who led the current study hope that their work will help lead prevention and education programs to identify teens at risk for drinking and other dangerous behaviors.
-Schools and other community groups need to be aware of the risks these teens face and implement programs for education, awareness and prevention.
+Schools and other community groups need to be aware of the risks these teens face, implementing programs for education, awareness and prevention, as well as providing education about treatment options for alcohol use.
 In doing so, many young people will avoid making choices that could negatively impact them for the rest of their lives.